deesclouds/technical-questions/css-interview-questions.md

 - **Use:**
 - **Example:**

-- [x] What are the vatious clearing techniques and which is approproiate for what context?
+- [x] What are the various clearing techniques and which is appropriate for what context?
 - **Explanation:**
 - **Use:**
 - **Example:**